 The number of heavy vehicles on Victoria's roads is growing rapidly.
-They are heavier than cars or bikes, meaning they also take longer to stop and are a greater risk to other drivers and vulnerable road users.
+Heavy vehicles pose a greater risk to other road users because they:

-When sharing the road with a heavy vehicle, take care and remember that if you can’t see the truck driver’s face in their rear view mirrors, they can’t see you.
+- Remember, if you can’t see the truck driver’s face in their rear vision mirror, they can’t see you.

-Whilst we all share the roads, cars and trucks are given priority on key routes, with public transport, pedestrians and cyclists having priority on others.
-This way the interaction between trucks and the most vulnerable groups is reduced as much as possible.
+- This way, the interaction between trucks and the most vulnerable groups is reduced as much as possible.